A paper by DXC Leading Edge

 DXC uses a data metabolism framework that views decision-making in terms of three states: Discover, Develop and Defend.
-Discover, Develop and Defend become a mechanism for organisations to manage teams according to outcomes and to present the appropriate type and level of data for each state.
-This approach enables organisations to develop the necessary data metabolism.
+Discover, Develop and Defend become a mechanism for organizations to manage teams according to outcomes and to present the appropriate type and level of data for each state.
+This approach enables organizations to develop the necessary data metabolism.
 Currently data quickly builds up into silos, and departments compete for funding to pay for the resources they're creating; all too often, this accelerates data generation and duplication.
 A robust data metabolism breaks down silos, drives efficiencies and facilitates better-informed decision making.

 Committing to the human experience

-Increased physical and digital human experiences drive the acceleration that is taking place; therefore, if an organisation is to develop a new rhythm, it needs to improve its understanding of humans and their need to be social and connected, and to have a sense of community.
+Increased physical and digital human experiences drive the acceleration that is taking place; therefore, if an organization is to develop a new rhythm, it needs to improve its understanding of humans and their need to be social and connected, and to have a sense of community.

 Another central demand of the human experience is to think and create, which can be bolstered by automating repetitive tasks.
 Too often, valuable front-line team members of the business are deployed to carry out repetitive tasks that do little for the customer and fail to help the business grow and innovate.
 This undervalues the human experience for both the employee and customer.
-In an era of accelerated demand for change, organisations that fail to tackle wasteful practices will decline.
+In an era of accelerated demand for change, organizations that fail to tackle wasteful practices will decline.

 Achieving (truly) sustainable sustainability